$\newcommand{\qPochhammer}[3][\infty]{\left( #2;#3 \right)_{#1}}$ Via jupytext this file can be shown as a jupyter notebook.

 Shown as a relation among the generating series, it is as follows.

 The following identities involve other pairs.
-See congruence at bottom of page 86 in \cite{Kolberg_SomeIdentitiesInvolvingThePartitionFunction_1957}.
+See congruence at bottom of page 86 in Kolberg: "Some identities involving the partition function".

 Check relations¶